jupyter-scala/ammonium/README.md

 *Modified Ammonite, for big data frameworks and use from jupyter-scala*

-This repository is a slightly modified [Ammonite](https://github.com/lihaoyi/Ammonite), aiming at being fine with big data frameworks (currently specific uses of Spark, POC for Flink), and to be re-used from [jupyter-scala](https://github.com/alexarchambault/jupyter-scala).
+This repository is a slightly modified [Ammonite](https://github.com/lihaoyi/Ammonite), aiming at being fine with big data frameworks (currently specific uses of Spark, POC for Flink and Scio), and to be re-used from [jupyter-scala](https://github.com/alexarchambault/jupyter-scala).
 Its goal is to stay merge-compatible with the original Ammonite, so that it can profit from its latest fixes and features - and in the hope that the changes of this repository can be incorporated into it at some point.

 The changes added in this repository fall into the following categories:
 - `tweak`: minor changes to the original Ammonite,